 #6 Because the United Kingdom and France have massive economic exchanges.

-#7 France is the country where the most Nobel Prize in Literature are held. 🏆
+#7 France is the country with the highest density of Nobel Prizes in Literature. 🏆

 The organization Campus France can help you out sorting these questions: degree homologation, inevitable bureaucracy, expenses, etc.